cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - If the Number Shark calculates optional results (which can last very long), then you now can restart using stored pre-calculations.

+- The educational program "Number Theory" got some few corrections and is now included in the version from 2010-06-19.

 - For the simple column transposition now a known-plaintext analysis is added to calculate the transposition key.
-  This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher.
+  This known-plaintext analysis is now better integrated -- together with the previous known-plaintext analysis for the Hill cipher.
-  All found keys in the transposition analysis are now shown in a table.
+  All keys found by the transposition analysis are now shown in a table.

 - Further ciphertext-only analysis for Vigenère (according to Schroedel):
   This is effective for very short cryptograms if the password comes from